Interwoven learning experience

 Advanced studies in the 4th year (optional) – Students will have an option to continue in the fourth year to take more advance courses within their major, more advanced interdisciplinary courses, and do an individual research thesis.

-Across the three-year duration, students will undertake distinctive activities, designed to make their journey at Krea University more holistic, inspirational and stimulating.
+Across the three- or four-year studies, students will undertake distinctive activities, designed to make their journey at Krea University more holistic, inspirational and stimulating.

-Students will be exposed to a range of activities like lectures, seminars, performances, recitals by upcoming and eminent scholars and artistes.
+Students will be exposed to a range of activities such as lectures, seminars, performances, recitals by upcoming and eminent scholars and artistes.
 These are designed to help develop a strong sense of the aesthetic and have intellectual interests and interactions outside of the classroom.